What Is in Talcum Powder That Causes Cancer?

 - In 2015, a California court awarded $13 million to a mesothelioma patient.
 She had filed a mesothelioma lawsuit against Colgate-Palmolive.
 The lawsuit stated she developed mesothelioma from her regular use of Cashmere Bouquet.

-Despite these verdicts and other ongoing lawsuits, many talc powder manufacturers stand by the safety of their products.
+Despite these verdicts against them and other ongoing lawsuits, many talc powder manufacturers stand by the safety of their products.
 Courts continue to hear cases calling for stricter talc regulations.
 Many people hope new regulations will ensure product safety and protect consumers and workers.

 People concerned about asbestos contamination may choose to avoid talc products as a precaution.